 Successful employers know that millennials despise the concept of private and isolated cubicles.
 This means that law firms can follow the lead set by tech companies in welcoming and embracing the concept of collaborative and/or collegiate spaces that help create an easy transition for law grads exiting post secondary school.
-In a time where 90% of corporations recruit from university campuses, this integratable collegiate work environment helps transition employees to a new setting – a setting that mimics the flexible and accommodating workspaces they’ve been used to for the last 4-6 years while attaining degrees.
+In a time where 90% of corporations recruit from university campuses, integrating a collegiate work environment helps transition employees to a new setting.

 Interestingly enough, KI Research found in a recent study that 82% of new hires experience a period of feeling “lost in translation” for 6-12 months – and only 16% of companies attempt to provide a space that responds to this issue.
 A primary feature of the post-secondary experience is also having the opportunity to work and study from the comfort of one’s dorm.
 This collegiate-influenced ideal may also help transition new hires by allowing them the opportunity to work from home.

 The Legal Intelligencer tells us in a recent article that firms unwilling to embrace the shift in working environments are inevitably going to miss out on the fact that mobilized employees are more engaged, and more productive.
 The article tells us that expecting modern employees to work from dusk to dawn in the office is “outdated” and “not sustainable,” citing that even Gen X and Gen Z are requesting at-home working arrangements.
 Firms that embrace mobile working arrangements attract greater talent that stay loyal to the firm thanks to livable schedules, and the cost-effectiveness of lowering overhead.